-The Qatari riyal is freely convertible and its value is pegged to a fixed rate of exchange with the US dollar.
+The Qatari riyal is freely convertible, and its value is pegged to a fixed rate of exchange with the US dollar.
 Corporate borrowings from banks licensed by the Qatar Central Bank are required to be guaranteed by the borrowing company's shareholders, except in the case of public companies or if the Qatar Central Bank specifically waives this requirement.

 Enforcement of security and bankruptcy proceedings

-Insolvency is mainly dealt with in Law No. 27 of 2006 (the Commercial Law), as amended by Law No. 7 of 2010: the relevant provisions can be found under Title Six entitled 'Bankruptcy and Preventive Conciliation'.
+Insolvency is mainly dealt with in Law No. 27 of 2006 (Commercial Law), as amended by Law No. 7 of 2010: the relevant provisions can be found under Title Six entitled 'Bankruptcy and Preventive Conciliation'.
 The following is an indicative list of other provisions that govern insolvency and preferential claims: